Last Revision Date: April 1, 2023

 - we have a legitimate interest in carrying out the Processing for the purpose of managing, operating or promoting our business, and that legitimate interest is not overridden by your interests, fundamental rights, or freedoms.

-We disclose your Personal Data to other entities within the KLDiscovery group, in order to fulfill our contractual obligations towards you or for legitimate business purposes (including providing Services to you and operating our Websites) in accordance with applicable law.In addition, we disclose your Personal Data to:
+We disclose your Personal Data to other entities within the KLDiscovery group, in order to fulfil our contractual obligations towards you or for legitimate business purposes (including providing Services to you and operating our Websites) in accordance with Applicable Privacy Laws.In addition, we disclose your Personal Data to:

 - you, and where appropriate, your appointed representatives, or if we are providing Services to your employer, your employer;